[Interview] No change in EU relations after Armenia revolution

 "What happened in Armenia [the Velvet Revolution] - was it democratic enough for you?
 Was it good enough?
 Or does it have to be anti-Russian for it to qualify as democratic?", he said.

-With Russian aggression in Ukraine now threatening wider European security, he indicated that EU officials were also less than keen to upset the status quo.
+With Russian aggression in Ukraine now threatening wider European security, he indicated that EU officials also seemed less than keen to upset the status quo.

 "Are we going to sit down [with top EU officials] and hear them say: 'Are you with Russia or not?' - that conversation will never happen," he said after his EU visit.